btrfs/btrfs-workflow/group-development.md

 Rebases of the `for-next` will happen on each Monday after a release of a `rc` kernel.
 Patches merged meanwhile to `master` will disappear from `for-next` if duplicated.

-Anothe rebase could happen right after Linus merges the last pull request.
+Another rebase could happen right after Linus merges the last pull request.

 Note that changes to patches in the middle of the branch are two fold: